 However, breakdown of communication and inefficient management is not something that’ll drive growth.
 Microsoft Teams has addressed the issue by powering the world’s virtual office.

-If you’re looking for an effective communication and productivity management platform, Teams can be the solution for you.
+If you’re looking for an effective communication and productivity management platform, Teams, like Kumospace’s virtual workplaces, could be the solution for you.
 Here are 4 ways Microsoft Teams is making virtual offices a seamless reality.

 1. Instant communication

 In its stripped-down form, Teams is a hassle-free chat and calling platform.
 It’s easy to create channels and add granular permissions to manage rooms.
 You can share files, use rich text editors and universal search, and check the channel info panels to stay up to date with changes.